FredHutch/VISCfunctions/README.md

 [![Codecov test
 coverage](https://codecov.io/gh/FredHutch/VISCfunctions/graph/badge.svg)](https://app.codecov.io/gh/FredHutch/VISCfunctions)
 [![License:MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 <!-- badges: end -->

 # VISCfunctions

-The package provides functions for common tasks for creating statistical reports at Vaccine Immunology Statistical Center (VISC).
-The goal of VISCfunctions is to:
+This package helps automate and standardize common tasks that are part of the process of creating reports at the Vaccine & Immunology Statistical Center (VISC) at Fred Hutch.
+The goal of VISCfunctions is
+to:

 - provide standard statistical testing and estimating functions
 - help format output for PDF and Word reports
 - provide frequently used utility functions

-for VISC statisticians and programmers at Fred Hutch.
+for VISC statisticians and programmers.

 # Installation